Fr4cK5/spear/README.md

 # Note

-- Spear-Native `./native/Spear-Native.ahk` is the the prefered
+- Spear-Native `./native/Spear-Native.ahk` is the version you should be using
 - The normal version `./normal/Spear.ahk` is deprecated.
 If you use it, expect
     - No further updates
     - Less features